rogerhu/compsci_guides/Dynamic-Programming.md

 The call graph is a great visualization because it also gives us a hint that the actual required computations to solve for `f(n)` is just `n`, i.e., the unique nodes of the call graph.

 So this is exactly the kind of problem DP can help us with.
-There are two main patterns to DP design, 1) Top Down or Recursion + Memoization and 2) Bottom Up sometimes reffered to as DP Table design.
+There are two main patterns to DP design, 1) Top Down or Recursion + Memoization and 2) Bottom Up sometimes referred to as DP Table design.
 Since, this problem is given as a recursive algorithm let's start with Top Down.

 ### Top Down Dynamic Programming
 [Memoization](https://en.wikipedia.org/wiki/Memoization) simply means we will store computations we make so that if we ever need them again we will just look them up rather than recomputing.
 That sounds like a great idea for calculating our Fibonacci numbers and dealing with the repetitive calculations.
 So let's first take a look at the brute-force recursive algorithm, with a little work counter added for illustration.